jundalisay/sp/content/en/material/principles/intro/chapter-03.md

 ---
 heading: "Chapter 3"
-title: "The Medium-Substance-Quantum MSQ Classification"
+title: "The Medium-Substance-Quantum MSQ Model"
 # date: 2023-11-26
 image: "/graphics/physics/msq.jpg"
-description: "Material Superphysics uses Medium-Substance-Quantum Classification"
+description: "The MSQ Model is our alternative to the Standard Model of Physics"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/